faisalhussaini/MyTour/README.md

 # MyTour
-A GIS navigation software aimed towards tourists.
+A C++ GIS navigation software aimed towards tourists.

 Designed a mapping GIS in C++ catered specifically towards tourists using data procured from OpenStreetMaps.
 Used the GTK graphics package to create an interactive UI.